US STOCKS-Wall St falls as Fed highlights weak global economy

 Third-quarter earnings are already expected to decline 3.7 percent, according to Thomson Reuters data.

+“Investors are wrestling with how concerned they should be regarding global growth,” said Jeremy Zirin, chief equity strategist at UBS Wealth Management.

+“The Fed has introduced a quasi third mandate about the global growth, apart from the labor market and inflation.”

-Worries about slowing growth particularly in China, the world’s second-biggest economy, have roiled global markets in recent weeks.
+Worries about slowing growth in China, in particular, have roiled global markets in recent weeks.

 “Investor uncertainty will continue and each economic data point and other news out of China will be sliced and diced,” said Keith Lerner, chief market strategist at SunTrust Bank in Atlanta.

-All 10 major S&P sectors were lower, with the energy index’s 2.5 percent fall leading the charge as oil prices fell.
+All 10 major S&P sectors were lower, with the energy index’s 2.04 percent fall leading the decliners as oil prices fell after the Fed’s comments.
+Exxon and Chevron were off about 2 percent.

-The financial index fell 1.6 percent following the Fed decision as banks would have benefited from an interest rate increase.
+The financial index fell 1.68 percent as Citigroup , Bank of America, Wells Fargo and JPMorgan were all down about 2.5 percent.
+Banks would benefit from an interest rate increase.

+Investors are now focusing on the Fed meeting on Oct.
+27-28 as the next chance for the central bank to raise interest rates for the first time since 2006.

 Interest rate futures indicated only a 16 percent chance of a hike at the Fed’s next meeting, with a 42 percent chance in December.